 “Where there’s a road, a railway can be built,” replied Sun with sanguine equanimity.

 While he was thus frittering his time away on railroads in the sky, the nation’s politics were going horribly if predictably off the rails, as General Yuan revealed himself not to be the ideal man to have entrusted with China’s democratic future.
 It became clear in very little time at all that he saw himself not as the caretaker shepherding China toward democracy, but rather as the founder of its next imperial dynasty.
 He worked toward that end by murdering potential rivals and hoarding tax money to fund the army he had painstakingly assembled during the last years of the Qing — an army that was still loyal to him personally rather than the Chinese state.
-He greeted the second anniversary of the rebellion in Wuhan that had led to the toppling of the dynasty to which he had once pledged undying loyalty by holding a belated but lavish and disconcertingly imperial-flavored inauguration party for himself in Beijing.
+He greeted the second anniversary of the rebellion in Wuhan that had led to the toppling of the dynasty to which he had once pledged his own undying loyalty by holding a belated but lavish and disconcertingly imperial-flavored inauguration party for himself in Beijing.
 The dominoes fell one by one after that: he fired Sun Yat-sen from his post as railroad commissioner (not that he was accomplishing much in that capacity anyway), outlawed his rival’s political party the Kuomintang, dissolved China’s fledgling parliament, binned its preliminary constitution, and at last formally declared himself president for life — a move that one didn’t have to be an unusually shrewd political observer to recognize as a prelude to an eventual claim to the Mandate of Heaven.

 These were bleak times for Sun Yat-sen and Charlie Soong, who could only watch as everything they had worked for slipped away.
 In justifiable fear for their lives, both men fled with their families to Japan.
 From here the tireless Sun returned to his familiar role of exiled advocate for a better China.
 But even he struggled to keep the faith in the face of these latest setbacks.

 To make matters worse, a personal rift had developed between him and Charlie, a supremely unnecessary falling-out for which Sun was solely and directly responsible.
 It seems that an unfortunate blitheness about the details of revolution was not the only weakness of Sun Yat-sen. “Sun was not just an impractical visionary,” wrote W.H.
 Donald later, “but the worst of it was that the old boy could not keep his hands off women.”
 Not long after Soong Ai-ling had become his secretary, he had confessed to Donald that he wanted to marry her, despite the fact that he already had a wife, the one arranged for him by his family decades ago.
-An aghast Donald objected that Sun had been like an uncle to Ai-ling, who was 22 years younger than him.
+An aghast Donald objected that Sun had always been like an uncle to Ai-ling, who was 22 years younger than him.
 “I know it, I know it,” Sun replied, “but I want to marry her just the same.”

 And so he went to Charlie Soong and asked for his daughter’s hand.
 His friend visibly flinched, as if Sun had physically struck him.
 Finally he managed to splutter out an indignant refusal.
 “I want you to go,” he said.
 “I want you to go, and I never want you to come back.
 My door is closed to you forever.”
 He immediately ordered Ai-ling, a sensible girl who had no romantic interest whatsoever in Sun, to resign as his secretary.

 These events had occurred while Sun Yat-sen still held the title of railroad commissioner.
-Although it marked the end of the two men’s close personal friendship, Charlie still believed in the cause to which they had both devoted so much of themselves, and continued to support it financially.
+Although they marked the end of the two men’s close personal friendship, Charlie still believed in the cause to which they had both devoted so much of themselves, and continued to support it financially.
 In Japan in 1914, not long after arranging a more appropriate match for Ai-ling with one H.H.
-Kung, the wealthy scion of a prominent Chinese banking and trading family, Charlie even allowed his second daughter Ching-ling, now also returned from her time at university in the United States, to become Sun’s next secretary.
+Kung, the scion of a prominent Shanghai banking and trading family, Charlie even allowed his second daughter Ching-ling, now also returned from her time at university in the United States, to become Sun’s next secretary.
 In contrast to the thoroughly pragmatic Ai-ling, Ching-ling was a patriotic idealist to the core.
-She had still been attending university in Georgia when the Qing dynasty fell, whereupon she had bemused her American classmates by pulling an imperial Chinese flag down off the wall and stomping on it; she had then gone on to write an editorial for her university’s newspaper that called the downfall of the Qing “the greatest event since Waterloo.”
-For his part, Sun was more than satisfied to trade the eldest Soong daughter for this younger, prettier girl who worshiped the very ground he walked on.
+She had still been attending university in Georgia when the Qing dynasty fell, whereupon she had bemused her American classmates by pulling an imperial Chinese flag down off the wall of her dorm room and stomping on it; she had then gone on to write an editorial for her university’s newspaper that called the downfall of the Qing “the greatest event since Waterloo.”
+Sun was more than satisfied to trade the eldest Soong daughter for this younger, prettier girl who worshiped the very ground he walked on.
 The Apollonian instinct soon joined forces with the Dionysian, and the two began a torrid affair.

 When rumors of this second, even more underhanded betrayal reached Charlie, he reacted as many a father would: he bundled up his daughter and left town with her.
 In fact, he left the country of Japan altogether, arranging to return to Shanghai with his family and live there in the international quarter, which General Yuan’s goons would have difficulty penetrating.
 He tried to negotiate another marriage for Ching-ling, but she would have none of it.
 In the end, he had to literally lock her in her room in order to keep her at home — until she climbed out of her window one night and boarded a ship bound for Japan and a reunion with her paramour in exile.
 Upon her arrival, Sun asked her to marry him, even though he was already married to someone else.
 While it was still relatively commonplace for wealthy or well-born Chinese men to have multiple wives during this period, the practice was of course anathema to the Christian faith professed by both the Soong family and Sun himself.
 But Ching-ling didn’t care, was willing to accept in lieu of any legal proof of divorce Sun’s assertion that he had never been “spiritually” joined with the wife he hardly knew.
 Sun Yat-sen and Soong Ching-ling were married by a Japanese lawyer in his home on October 25, 1915.
 He was 48 years old; she was 22.